ournetworks/ournetworks.ca/zine-library.md

 ### Note:
 - we can accept digital or paper copies of zines mailed directly to us
 - the library will be a lending library with patrons able to "check out" [make copies] of zines
+- we will be making a catalog to list all zines submitted to the Zine Library

 ## Send us your zines!
 {:.mt-1}